tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 Synchronization is enabled by default and Tidal will automatically connect with other link-compatible applications on the same local network, including other Tidal instances.

+*Note: On Apple Silicon Macs, Link is currently not working on OSX versions newer than Monterey*

 ### Adjusting Quantum and Cycles per Beat